callum-hart/immutable-styles/docs.md

 ## How

 Immutable Styles use the same data structure as the DOM - **a tree**.
 Styles are written as **functions** that *can* be mapped to JSX.
-Immutable Styles are **markup agnostic** - working with any templating/view library, and are compatible with CSS 2.1 and up.
+Immutable Styles are **markup agnostic** - working with any templating/view library, and are compatible with CSS 2.1 and up :v:

 ## Example